Credit Card Processing

-At a glance, processing a credit card payment couldn’t seem more straightforward.
+At a glance, processing a credit card payment seems like it couldn't be more straightforward.
 The card goes in the slot, the terminal does some behind-the-scenes communication with the credit card mothership, the customer scribbles a rough approximation of their signature on the screen, and presto—a transaction has occurred.

 For the layperson, this explanation may be sufficient, but merchants need a better understanding of the technical details of credit card processing in order to protect themselves from fraud and chargebacks.
 What do merchants need to know about how credit card processing works, and how can this inform the best practices for handling transactions?

-Creating a streamlined, friction-free experience for the customer can come at the cost of minimizing the risk of fraud and other negative consequences.
+Creating a streamlined, friction-free experience for the customer can come at the cost of increasing the risk of fraud.
 This is especially true in card-not-present environments, where merchants cannot rely on physical security features like EMV chips.
 Almost every security measure a merchant puts in place comes with some downside, whether that's the occasional rejection of a legitimate transaction or some additional action you're requiring of all your customers.

 The choices merchants make about things like how to handle various authorization messages, or when to re-run a declined transaction, can have a big impact on the outcome of disputes that involve these transactions.